 1995 - Meets Larry Page at Stanford University.

 August 10, 2015 - Google announces a corporate restructuring, forming an umbrella company called Alphabet and naming a new CEO to the core business of Google.
-Brin will continue to head up Google X in addition to being president of Alphabet while Larry Page will serve as Alphabet's CEO.
+Brin will serve as president of Alphabet while Page will serve as CEO.

 December 3, 2019 - Alphabet announces that Brin and Page are stepping down as president and CEO, respectively.
 Both will continue to serve on the company’s board of directors.
 Sundar Pichai, the current CEO of Google and a longtime executive at the company, will take over as CEO of Alphabet in addition to his current role.